The Warrior and the Wolf: Plot

-Shortly before the soldiers leave the village to continue their return home, the woman tells Lu that legend says that being intimate with outsiders leads to them becoming wolves.
+Shortly before the soldiers leave the village to continue their return home, the woman tells Lu that legend says that for her people, being intimate with outsiders leads to them becoming wolves.

 The army marches on and are attacked by wolves.
-A following sand storm kills all but Lu who returns to the village.
+A following sand storm kills all but Lu, who returns to the village.

-Years later the barbarians surrender to Imperial China and General Zhang returns to the region to deliver the court's messages.
+Years later the barbarians surrender to Imperial China, and General Zhang returns to the region to deliver the court's messages.
 Two of his men shoot at dogs and are found dead in the morning.
 General Zhang is bitten to death by two wolves after riding out to a deserted fortification.